 Harp 2.0 allows current homeowners the ability to refinance their home even if they are ‘underwater’ on the house — meaning they bought their house when it was overvalued, and now their loan is for more than the house is worth.

-Network Capital Funding will go up to 150% of the loan-to-value.
-This program is contingent on many factors, so Network Capital recommends borrowers contact them directly to determine their eligibility.
+Network Capital will go up to 150% of the loan-to-value.
+This program is contingent on many factors, so they recommend borrowers contact them directly to determine their eligibility.
 The good news is that, once again, the minimum credit score required is still 600.

 Fees and Rates